 Survival Tips for Your Interview

 Remain calm.
-Leave yourself plenty of time to get to the interview, and arrive 10 ‐15 minutes early to calm pre-interview jitters.
-A good first impression includes conveying calmness and confidence.
+Leave yourself plenty of time to get to the interview, and arrive 10-15 minutes early to calm pre-interview jitters.
+A good first impression includes being calm and confident.

 Be respectful of everyone.
 Often times the way you treated the office staff (or others in the building who are not directly involved with your interview) will be conveyed to the interview panel.
 Avoid loud cell phone conversations and other impolite actions.

 The panelists have ten minutes to form an opinion of you.
 Make those ten minutes count.
 Practice good posture and eye contact.
+Smile.
 Avoid nervous nonverbal cues such as crossing your arms, tapping your fingers, nodding hurriedly, and making tense facial expressions.
-One good way to avoid unwittingly fidgeting is to keep your hands folded on the table.
+A good way to avoid fidgeting is to keep your hands folded on the table.

 Attire.
 Nice pants and a button down shirt are appropriate.
-Avoid cologne and perfume, as well as excessive jewelry.
+Avoid cologne and perfume, as well as excessive jewelry and tennis shoes.
 Practice good hygiene and be well groomed.
+Avoid extremes such as a suit and tie, well-worn work clothes, or high heels.

-Behavioral interview questions.
-These are questions like “Describe a difficult work situation and how you overcame it” or “Tell us the most challenging project you’ve ever completed entirely on your own”.
+Behavioral Interview Questions.
+These are questions like “Why should we choose you?” or “Tell us the most challenging project you’ve ever completed entirely on your own”.
 There are no right or wrong answers to behavioral interview questions.
 The way you behaved in the past will give interviewers an idea of how you will behave in the future.
-It is a good idea to do an internet search of Behavioral Interview Questions.
+It is suggested to do an internet search of behavioral interview questions.
 This will give you an idea of the types of questions to expect.

-Now that you have a list of situations, prepare a response for a question that you may be asked about each one, utilizing the following structure: Situation… Action… Result…
+Now that you have a list of situations, prepare a response for any question that you may be asked about each one, utilizing the following structure: Situation… Action… Result…

-When you are asked a question, listen carefully to try to determine what area the interviewer is assessing.
+When you are answering a question try to determine what area is being assessed.
 (Such as safety, interest in the field, ability to plan and organize, ability to work with others, ability to work as a team).
-Take some time to formulate your answer, using the following steps:
+Formulate your answer using the following steps:

-• Situation or Task Describe the event or task, taking care to use enough detail for the interviewer to understand but not so much that you burn up a lot of time.
+- Situation - Describe the event or task, taking care to use enough detail for the interviewer to understand but not so much that you burn up a lot of time.

-• Action Describe what you did to complete the task or to resolve the situation.
-Even if it was a group effort, keep the focus on what you did to effectively solve the problem.
+- Action - Describe what you did to complete the task or to resolve the situation.
+If it was a team effort, keep the focus on what you did effectively.

 Be concise.
-Give concrete examples of situations that actually happened, and how you successfully coped.
 Keep your answers positive and specific, and avoid rambling.
 You have ten minutes!
 Make them count by being succinct, to the point, and focused.

 But not too concise.
 Avoid one or two word answers.
 It makes the interviewers uncomfortable when they feel like they are pulling teeth to get answers.
 If you really don’t know how to answer a question, ask for clarification.